 Summary From Goodreads:

-Firstly, a huge THANK YOU to Pan Macmillan SA for providing me with this book in exchange for an honest review.
-Love you guys!
+Thank You to Pan Macmillan SA for providing me with a copy in exchange for a review.
+All opinions are my own

 Check out my Bookstagram: @moonlight_books for more! 🙂